risingwavelabs/risingwave/README.md

 * **Instant failure recovery**
   * RisingWave's state management mechanism also allows it to recover from failure in seconds, not minutes or hours.

+### RisingWave as a database
+RisingWave is fundamentally a database that enables users to do **more than just process streaming data**: it also **manages streaming data effectively**.
+RisingWave is a trusted choice for persisting your data and serving online applications.
+It offers an extensive array of database capabilities, which include, but are not limited to:

+* High availability
+* Serving highly concurrent queries
+* Role-based access control (RBAC)
+* Integration with data modeling tools (e.g., [dbt](https://docs.risingwave.com/docs/current/use-dbt/))
+* Integration with database management tools (e.g., [Dbeaver](https://docs.risingwave.com/docs/current/dbeaver-integration/))
+* Integration with BI tools (e.g., [Grafana](https://docs.risingwave.com/docs/current/grafana-integration/))
+* Schema change
+* Processing of semi-structured data
+* And many more.

 ## RisingWave's limitations
 RisingWave isn’t a panacea for all data engineering hurdles.
 It has its own set of limitations:
 * **No programmable interfaces**
-  * RisingWave does not provide low-level APIs in languages like Java and Scala, and does not allow users to manage internal states manually (unless you want to hack!).
-For coding in Java, Scala, and other languages, please consider using RisingWave's User-Defined Functions (UDF).
+  * RisingWave does not provide low-level APIs in languages like Java and Scala, and does not allow users to manage internal states manually (unless you want to hack!). _For coding in Java, Python, and other languages, please consider using RisingWave's [User-Defined Functions (UDF)](https://docs.risingwave.com/docs/current/user-defined-functions/)_.
 * **No support for transaction processing**
-  * RisingWave isn’t cut out for transactional workloads, thus it’s not a viable substitute for operational databases dedicated to transaction processing.
-However, it supports read-only transactions, ensuring data freshness and consistency.
-It also comprehends the transactional semantics of upstream database Change Data Capture (CDC).
+  * RisingWave isn’t cut out for transactional workloads, thus it’s not a viable substitute for operational databases dedicated to transaction processing. _However, it supports [read-only transactions](https://docs.risingwave.com/docs/current/transactions/#read-only-transactions), ensuring data freshness and consistency.
+It also comprehends the transactional semantics of upstream database [Change Data Capture (CDC)](https://docs.risingwave.com/docs/current/transactions/#transactions-within-a-cdc-table)_.
 * **Not tailored for ad-hoc analytical queries**
   * RisingWave's row store design is tailored for optimal stream processing performance rather than interactive analytical workloads.
 Hence, it's not a suitable replacement for OLAP databases.
 Yet, a reliable integration with many OLAP databases exists, and a collaborative use of RisingWave and OLAP databases is a common practice among many users.